APPENDICES

 A Flan, probably no kin to the Acadians of that name, lived in Louisiana during the colonial period but created no family there:

-Pierre Flan, "native of Mobile," died at New Orleans in March 1788.
-He was 40 years old.
-The priest who recorded his burial called him Pedro and did not give his parents' names or mention a wife.
+Pierre Flan, "native of Mobile," died at New Orleans in March 1788, age 40.
+The priest who recorded the burial called him Pedro and did not give his parents' names or mention a wife.

 CONCLUSION

-Anne was the only descendant of Jean-François Flan of Port-Royal and Rivière-aux-Canards to find refuge in Louisiana.
+Anne was the only Acadian Flan to find refuge in Louisiana.
 The Acadian branch of this family, then, did not take root in the Bayou State.
 However, its blood did survive in two lines of the Landry family that settled on the Acadian Coast.

 Settlement Abbreviations